 What is More Traditional that a Lone Star Quilt?

 Mike was a Marine who lost his beloved father and wanted a patriotic theme for his quilt, since his father had preceded him into the military.
 We collaborated on the quilt until we both were happy with the overall pattern, although he left the borders up to me.
 This is my most common experience where customers let me know what they want but leave most of the details up to me.
 Mike was more than pleased with the result.

 A Traditional Quilt made for a Mother out of her Grown Son’s Shirts

 Losing a child is catastrophic at any age, even if your son is grown and has a growing family of his own.
 So LaVonne was very happy to have this simple hour-glass patterned quilt (which I call a throw since it can be used in many ways) made out of her son’s beautiful dress shirts.

 Helping a Family Grieve the Loss of their Son

 I received a call about the need for a bereavement quilt from the aunt of a young man who had recently died.
-Grant had just graduated from college, was preparing for his first major job, and was excited about sharing his life with his fiancee – losing Grant was a devastating loss for this family.
-Three years later when she was ready, I worked with Grant’s mother to design and produce four quilts – one for his sister, one for his girlfriend, one for his parents and one for another aunt.
-These four quilt are an excellent example of his mother’s attention to detail and her help in guiding me through the process.
+Grant had just graduated from college, was preparing for his first major job, and was excited about sharing his life with his fiancee.
+Losing Grant was a devastating loss for this family.
+Three years later when she was ready, I worked with Grant’s mother Valerie to design and produce four quilts – one for his sister, one for his girlfriend, one for his parents and one for an aunt.
+These four quilts are an excellent example of his mother’s attention to detail and her help in guiding me through the process.
 She assigned every item to a particular quilt, chose the colors and the traditional design of the double wedding ring pattern, and gathered important mementos for each border.